The Ongoing History of New Music

 The Ongoing History chronicles the history of alternative rock, from its roots in punk and new wave to the modern day.
 An episode of the show may profile an important musician or band, a significant musical trend such as grunge or Madchester, or a theme such as payola, gay musicians or significant cult figures.

 Some topics are covered in a single show, while more substantial topics may be presented over multiple episodes.

 History

 In early 1993, Alan Cross was tasked by management at CFNY-FM to create a weekly documentary that would place this new alt-rock into context for their listeners.
-The show aired it's first episode on February 28, 1993.
-It would go on to air 691 episodes before Alan Cross was dismissed from the company in 2011.
+The show aired its first episode on February 28, 1993.
+It aired 691 episodes before Cross was dismissed from the company in 2011.

-The show went into hiatus with no new shows being produced until Alan was rehired by CNFY in 2014.
+The show went into hiatus with no new shows being produced until Cross was re-hired by CFNY in 2014.

 In February 2023, the show celebrated 30 years since it first aired in Toronto.